Nose

-A nose is a protuberance in vertebrates that houses the nostrils, or nares, which receive and expel air for respiration alongside the mouth.
-Behind the nose are the olfactory mucosa and the sinuses.
-Behind the nasal cavity, air next passes through the pharynx, shared with the digestive system, and then into the rest of the respiratory system.
+A nose is a sensory organ and respiratory structure in vertebrates.
+It consists of a nasal cavity inside the head, and an external nose on the face.
+The external nose houses the nostrils, or nares, a pair of tubes providing airflow through the nose for respiration.
+Where the nostrils pass through the nasal cavity they widen, are known as nasal fossae, and contain turbinates and olfactory mucosa.
+The nasal cavity also connects to the paranasal sinuses (dead-end air cavities for pressure buffering and humidification).
+From the nasal cavity, the nostrils continue into the pharynx, a switch track valve connecting the respiratory and digestive systems.

 In humans, the nose is located centrally on the face and serves as an alternative respiratory passage especially during suckling for infants.

-The protruding nose that completely separate from the mouth part is a characteristic found only in therian mammals.
+The protruding nose that is completely separate from the mouth part is a characteristic found only in therian mammals.
 It has been theorized that this unique mammalian nose evolved from the anterior part of the upper jaw of the reptilian-like ancestors (synapsids).

 Air treatment

 Acting as the first interface between the external environment and an animal's delicate internal lungs, a nose conditions incoming air, both as a function of thermal regulation and filtration during respiration, as well as enabling the sensory perception of smell.

 Hair inside nostrils filter incoming air, as a first line of defense against dust particles, smoke, and other potential obstructions that would otherwise inhibit respiration, and as a kind of filter against airborne illness.
 In addition to acting as a filter, mucus produced within the nose supplements the body's effort to maintain temperature, as well as contributes moisture to integral components of the respiratory system.
 Capillary structures of the nose warm and humidify air entering the body; later, this role in retaining moisture enables conditions for alveoli to properly exchange O2 for CO2 (i.e., respiration) within the lungs.
 During exhalation, the capillaries then aid recovery of some moisture, mostly as a function of thermal regulation, again.